-Walker-Griffea's long history in education includes serving as Vice President of Student Affairs at Thomas Nelson Community College in Hampton, Virginia; Dean of Student Development at Houston Community College-Central Campus; and Interim Dean of Health and Environmental Sciences at Spokane Community College.
-Additionally, while at Spokane Community College, Dr. Beverly earned tenure in three years as a counselor leading the award-winning Single-Parent Program, and served as Chair for the Institutional Diversity Department.
+Dr. Beverly's long history in education includes serving as Vice President of Student Affairs at Thomas Nelson Community College in Hampton, Virginia; Dean of Student Development at Houston Community College-Central Campus; and Interim Dean of Health and Environmental Sciences at Spokane Community College.
+Additionally, while at Spokane Community College, Dr. Beverly earned tenure in three years as a counseling faculty member leading the award-winning Single-Parent Program, and served as Chair for the Institutional Diversity Department.

 Service is important to Dr. Beverly.
-She serves nationally as the President-elect for the American Association for Women in Community Colleges and as a Commissioner on the American Association of Community College's Commission on Diversity, Inclusion and Equity.
+She serves nationally as the President for the American Association for Women in Community Colleges and as a Commissioner on the American Association of Community College's Commission on Research, Technology and Emerging Trends.
 She has also served as a member of on-site and off-site review committees for the Southern Association of Colleges and Schools' Commission on Colleges Accreditation and Reaffirmation Process.
-Locally, she serves on the Board of Directors for the Greater Flint Health Coalition, 1 Metro Community Development, the Genesee & Shiawassee Education Advisory Group, as well as the Prima Civitas Foundation.
-In addition, Dr. Beverly is a member of several committees for the Flint & Genesee Chamber of Commerce including the Genesee Global Action Team and the Regional Leadership Council.
-She is also a member of the local NAACP chapter and the Rotary Club of Flint.
+Locally, she serves on the Board of Directors for the Greater Flint Health Coalition, McLaren Health Care-Flint, Carriage Town Ministries, Metro Community Development, and the Prima Civitas Foundation.
+In addition, Dr. Beverly is a member of the Flint & Genesee Chamber of Commerce Operating Board and serves on several chamber committees including the Genesee Global Action Team and the Regional Leadership Council.
+She is a proud Rotarian and NAACP member.

-Walker-Griffea is the first female and first African American president in Mott Community College's history.
+Dr. Beverly is the first female and first African American president in Mott Community College's history.
 She is committed to academic excellence, student access and success, dynamic industry partnerships, and significantly impacting local economies.
-A native of Tulsa, Oklahoma, Dr. Beverly holds a Doctor of Philosophy in Child Development from Texas Woman's University in Denton, Texas, a Master of Education in Guidance and Counseling from Virginia State University in Petersburg, Virginia, and a Bachelor of Science in Journalism and Broadcasting from Oklahoma State University in Stillwater, Oklahoma.
+A native of Tulsa, Oklahoma, she holds a Doctor of Philosophy in Child Development from Texas Woman's University in Denton, Texas, a Master of Education in Guidance and Counseling from Virginia State University in Petersburg, Virginia, and a Bachelor of Science in Journalism and Broadcasting from Oklahoma State University in Stillwater, Oklahoma.